Alveolar process: Articulation

-Culture
+In culture

 Other than a maxillar bridge made of gold, part of a mandible with teeth—which had been burned and broken around the alveolar process—was the only physical evidence used to confirm Adolf Hitler's death in 1945.
-According to Eva Braun's purported Soviet autopsy report, the alveolar process was missing from her charred maxilla.
+Historians such as Anton Joachimsthaler assert that the remainder of the body was burnt to near-ashes, but this is scientifically doubtful.
+Additionally, according to a purported Soviet autopsy report, the alveolar process was missing from the charred maxilla of the body presumed to belong to Eva Braun.